Chelsea hires Thomas Tuchel as manager on 18-month contract - WTMJ

 Tuchel, whose deal gives him the possibility to extend his contract beyond the initial 18 months, retired from playing at 24 because of injury and coached at Mainz and Borussia Dortmund before PSG, making him a much more experienced manager than Lampard.

 He lasted only two years at Dortmund, where he won the German Cup, before being fired after falling out with officials — just as he would do at PSG.
-Success is demanded at Chelsea under its Russian billionaire owner, Roman Abramovich, who was quick to fire Lampard with the team seemingly unable to get out of a rut.
+As important as gaining favor with Chelsea’s Russian billionaire owner, Roman Abramovich, who can be ruthless in firing managers — as Lampard can now attest — will be getting the club’s senior players on side.

+Player power has been a term used to describe events at Stamford Bridge since the days of Jose Mourinho’s first spell and it will no doubt have been involved in the decision to part ways with Lampard.

+A divisive character at times because of his penchant for being outspoken, Tuchel will be helped by the relationships he already has with Thiago Silva, from PSG, and Christian Pulisic, from Dortmund.

 One of Tuchel’s biggest tasks will be getting the best out of two of his compatriots, Timo Werner and Kai Havertz, who were among the new signings bought at great expense last summer but have struggled so far at Stamford Bridge.